 In Queenstown, Onsen Hot Pools Retreat and Day Spa, Driftaway Holiday Park, and The Spa at Nugget Point all offer outdoor hot tubs that are perfect for stargazing.
 These popular spots do book up in the evenings, so be sure to make your reservation in advance.

 At Driftaway, you can relax knowing your hot tub experience was designed with the environment in mind – roughly 20% of the campground's power comes from solar, the rest from a renewable supplier.

 Onsen Hot Pools

-Moke Lake is an ideal location for stargazing.
-It’s far enough from Queenstown to not be affected by light pollution and the symmetrical reflections of the mountains on the lake make for the perfect night-time shot.
+The lake is an ideal location for stargazing as it’s far enough from Queenstown to not be affected by light pollution.
+The symmetrical reflections of the mountains on the lake make for the perfect night-time astrophotography shot.

-The park is handily located a quick stroll away from the centre of town and boasts a beautiful landscape with centuries old pine trees, rose gardens, and 360-degree views.
-The south-facing side has uninterrupted views down Lake Wakatipu, providing you with the perfect opportunity to capture the Southern Lights on a clear night.
+The wheelchair-accessible Queenstown Gardens are a quick stroll away from the centre of town and boast a beautiful landscape with centuries-old pine trees, rose gardens, and 360-degree views.
+The south-facing side has uninterrupted views over Lake Whakatipu, providing you with the perfect easy opportunity to capture the Southern Lights (Aurora Australis) close to Queenstown on a clear night.

 Whether you choose to immerse yourself in the night sky around Queenstown by trying astrophotography, night skiing, or just taking an easy wander around the Queenstown Gardens, there are so many unique stargazing experiences to be had in Queenstown this winter.

 More ways to immerse yourself in Queenstown's alpine scenery

 This winter, stay a bit longer to experience all Queenstown has to offer, both on and off the slopes – find plenty more ideas for immersive winter adventures in our 6-day guide to savouring winter in Queenstown.